 But don’t worry, these 32 Whole30 crockpot recipes will make your life a lot easier.

-With a wide array of recipes such as mashed potatoes, chicken fajitas, and BBQ ribs, this selection has you covered from breakfast to dinner.
+With a wide array of recipes, such as mashed potatoes, chicken fajitas, and BBQ ribs, this selection has you covered.

 Plus, thanks to the Crockpot, these dishes aren’t just Whole30, but fuss-free, too!